magento/architecture/design-documents/simplified-module-declaration.md

 * Eliminate `module.xml` - composer.json contains 'real' module name.
 Move 'legacy' module names in `composer.json`
 * Use `composer.json` for module declaration.

+## Open Questions

+As described by Vinai Kopp, performance of composer dependency resolution impacts developer experience.

+`registration.php` file allows to quickly install a module without composer.
+Moving to composer will remove this optimisation.

+The solution to this problem should be provided before `registration.php` can be removed.
+Possible options:

+* make `registration.php` optional instead of getting rid of it
+* add command to composer that will allow to re-read composer.json files of magento modules without full dependency resolution

 ## POC

 POC is implemented in https://github.com/magento-architects/magento2/tree/split-framework (see \Magento\Framework\Component\ComponentInstaller::install) for `di.xml`, `webapi.xml`, `extension_attributes.xml`, and Service Contract metadata.